top of page

 A System Designed for the Body’s Intelligence, Not the Mind

-Most systems of self-understanding are designed for the mind.
+Most systems of self-understanding are built for the mind.
 They explain, categorize, and offer conclusions that can be grasped intellectually.

 When the mind tries to master Human Design immediately, it meets resistance.
 There is too much information, too many layers, and no clear mental hierarchy.
 This creates overwhelm.